-- Tell us if you have a cough, runny/blocked nose, sore throat, fever, or are newly breathless.
-If you have any of these symptoms, do not come into the building without phoning first.
+- Tell us if you have a cough, runny/blocked nose, sore throat, fever or are newly breathless.
+If you have any of these symptoms, do not come to Mauri Ora without phoning first.

-- If you have a mask, please feel free to wear it.
+- If you have a mask, please wear it.

-- Try not to arrive early for your appointment to keep time spent at Mauri Ora to a minimum.
+- Please try not to arrive early for your appointment, to keep time spent at Mauri Ora to a minimum.

-- Please check in with the support staff member at the door.
+- Check in with the support staff member at the door.

-- You may be asked to wait outside so please dress for the weather and respect physical distancing.
-Your clinician will call you when they are ready to see you.
+- You may be asked to wait outside, so dress for the weather and respect physical distancing.
+Your clinician may call you for further information.

-- Remember your 2 metre spacing—some parts of the waiting room will be blocked off.
+- Remember your 1-metre physical distancing.
+Some parts of the waiting room will be blocked off for this purpose.